okviz/okviz.github.io/_mydocs/synoptic-panel-pro/concepts/maps/index.md

 title:              What are Maps?
 published:          true
 date:               2024-05-10
-modified:           2024-05-22
+modified:           2024-05-26
 order:              /synoptic-panel-pro/concepts/01
 ---

 In the context of Synoptic Panel Pro, the term "map" extends beyond traditional geographical boundaries.
-Here, a map is any image that can be utilized to visualize and represent data dynamically.
-These are not limited to standard maps of regions or countries; they can include a variety of other visual representations such as floor plans, city layouts, machine schematics, or anatomical diagrams of the human body.
+Here, **a map is any image that can be utilized to visualize and represent data dynamically**.
+These are not limited to standard maps of regions or countries; they can include a variety of other visual representations such as floor plans, city layouts, machine schematics, anatomical diagrams of the human body, and so on.

 <todo>Screenshot of plane layout or human body</todo>

-Each map is comprised of distinct areas, each of which can be linked to specific data points.
-This allows for dynamic data representation within the map, where each element (or shape) can be highlighted, colored, or labeled in response to the underlying data.
+Each map consists of distinct shapes or group of elements, each of which can be linked to specific data points.
+This allows for dynamic data representation within the map, where each area can be highlighted, colored, or labeled in response to the underlying data.

-See more about the [data binding process](../data-binding.md) here.
+See more about the [data binding process](../data-binding.md).

 ## Supported Map Formats